open-goal/open-goal.github.io/documentation/porting-info/drawable_and_tfrag/basics.md

 sidebar_position: 3
 ---

-# Basic Process for Drawing
+# Basic process for drawing

 The first main part just gets the "drawable trees" added to the list.
 When the level loads, it gets added to the background engine in `level-status-set!`.
 When the background system runs, it executes this engine, which calls `draw` on the `bsp-header`.
 Eventually `draw` is called on the tfrag tree, and it gets added to the `*background-work*` list.